upenn-libraries/Accessibility/Testing/front-end-testing.md

 # Front-end testing

-Front-end testing is not integration, usability, or accessibility testing, but rather focuses on the functional presentation of pagees and elements to the end user.
-As with any type of testing, there can be considerable overlap between font-end testing and other testing types.
+Front-end testing is not integration, usability, or accessibility testing, but rather focuses on the functional presentation of pages and elements to the end user.
+As with any type of testing, there can be considerable overlap between front-end testing and other testing types.
 Integration tests, for example, can be written to test many front-end elements.

 Front-end testing for web sites and applications should deal with: